 Lunch, Closing Ceremony, and Raffle

-Last year, booth representatives came from across the computer science community to showcase university CS programs, companies, product(s), and organizations.
-Groups brought engaging interactive elements, demos, swag, and more.
-Below are lists of booth representatives for the 2018 Puget Sound Computer Science Fair.
-If you are interested in hosting a booth, please take a look at our For Presenters tab for more information.
+This year, booth representatives will come from across the computer science community to showcase university CS programs, companies, product(s), and organizations.
+Groups will bring engaging interactive elements, demos, swag, and more!
+Below are lists of booth representatives for the 2019 Washington Computer Science Fair.

 Companies and Speakers